US journalist jailed in Myanmar for nearly 6 months is freed

 According to the United Nations, at least 126 journalists, media officials or publishers have been detained by the military since the takeover and 47 remain in custody, though not all of them have been charged.

-Of the seven journalists known to have been convicted, six are Myanmar nationals and four were released in a mass amnesty on Oct.
-21.
+Of seven journalists known to have been convicted, six are Myanmar nationals and four were released in a mass amnesty in October.

 Frontier Myanmar Editor-in-Chief Thomas Kean echoed those sentiments.